SocialEconomyDataLab/spec/README.md

-# Social Investment Data Lab Specification (Alpha)
+# Social Economy Data Lab Specification (Alpha)

-The Social Investment Data Lab Specification is being developed as a draft data specification for describing social investment by the [Social Economy Data Lab](http://socialeconomydatalab.org).
+The Social Economy Data Lab Specification is being developed as a draft data specification for describing social investment by the [Social Economy Data Lab](http://socialeconomydatalab.org).
 For more information please [contact the Data Lab](http://socialeconomydatalab.org/contact).

 ## Building the documentation